 Awarding grades and qualifications in summer 2020

-All exams due to take place in summer 2020 have been cancelled by the government as part of the national effort to reduce the spread of Coronavirus (Covid-19).
+All exams due to take place in summer 2020 have been cancelled by the government as part of the national effort to reduce the spread of Coronavirus (COVID-19).

 However, qualifications and grades will still be awarded this year.
 Ofqual have now released their guidance on their system to award learners the fairest grade possible in this unprecedented situation.

-They are in close dialogue with schools and colleges to ensure that the results are robust and equitable.
-Teacher predictions will be just one of a number of metrics used, based on national data sets.
 The government have also promised an extra exam window in the 2020/21 academic year, so that anyone wishing to take the exams will be given an opportunity to do so as soon as it is safe.

-However, we want to assure you that Exeter College will make sure our students are treated fairly by this process.
+We want to assure you that Exeter College will make sure our students are treated fairly by this process.
 The mention of practice examinations has led to some concern from our learners that they will be automatically awarded their mock grade.
 This is not the case.
 Ofqual have assured us that teachers will be have the opportunity to apply their professional judgement using not just previous performance, but, crucially, their knowledge of the individual and how students usually progress in their subject over time.

 We will be asked therefore for a judgement on how a learner would have performed if they had the opportunity to complete the year and continue to improve, not for a snapshot of where they had reached when the disruption began.
-It is therefore vital that students continue to work towards and submit outstanding assignments and work as directed by their teachers via email.

 The commitment from Ofqual is that they will generate a grade profile that is indistinguishable from those provided in other years.